theturboturnip/harper/harper-core/tests/text/tagged/Alice's Adventures in Wonderland.md

 #
 > “ There’s no      sort of use   in          knocking , ” said the Footman , “ and that    for two
 # .
 W?
 NPrSg/P NSg  P  NSg/V NPrSg/V/J/P V        . .
 V/J  D   NSg     . .
 V/C N/I/C/D C/P NSg
 > reasons .
 First   , because I’m on the same side    of the door as    you are ; secondly ,
 # NPl     .
 NSg/V/J .
 C/P     W?
-J/P D   I/J  NSg/V/J P  D   NSg  NSg/R IPl V   .
+P  D   I/J  NSg/V/J P  D   NSg  NSg/R IPl V   .
 J/R      .
 > because they’re making such  a   noise inside  , no      one     could  possibly hear you . ” And
 # C/P     W?
 NSg/V  NSg/I D/P NSg   NSg/J/P .
 NPrSg/P NSg/I/J NSg/VX R        V    IPl . .
 V/C
 > certainly there was a   most    extraordinary noise going   on  within — a   constant